cecileane/computingtools/pages/coursedescription.md

 Because one cannot master computational tools without practice or without trouble-shooting errors, the course will be primarily project-based.
 All the topics above will be taught in the context of case studies in biology.
-Both midterm and final projects will be collaborative in groups of 3 or 4.
+The final project will be collaborative in groups of 3 or 4.

-- [20%] participation in class (formative assessment)
+- [20%] participation (in lecture, in-class group work, peer reviews, etc.)
-- [20%] homework exercises
+- [40%] homework exercises
-- [30%] midterm project
-- [30%] final project
+- [40%] final project